AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

 If you have problems with the chanin counter input measuring multiple count signals, it might be necessary to use a library to avoid multiple counts e.g.: https://github.com/mathertel/OneButton

+You can easily do your own changes now: I added the full KiCAD details: https://github.com/AK-Homberger/ESP8266_AnchorChainControl_WLAN/tree/main/D1MiniChainCounterWLAN

 ## Parts:

 - Board [Link](https://aisler.net/p/WJSHXVDM)